MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 * Enabled custom category/action/label on a per form basis.

 == Upgrade Notice ==

+= 1.6.5 =
+Ability to add multiple UA codes in the feed settings

 = 1.6.4 =
 WordPress 4.3 compatibility and better internationalization.